 I was at their latest pattern launch with some friends.
 If you aren’t familiar with Churchmouse knitting patterns, please take a moment and check out their website – it’s worth it~

-The truth of the matter is, that knitters knit in public all the time; at ball games, doctors offices, lectures, coffee shops, in airports, on the bus, on the train…and so on, and so on, and so on!!
+The truth of the matter is, knitters knit in public all the time; at ball games, doctors offices, lectures, coffee shops, in airports, on the bus, on the train…and so on, and so on, and so on!!
 But, all that aside, yarn shops, and guilds have put together specific gatherings for this special day.

 Sounds sort of weird, but I felt like I was on vacation.
 I was soaking up the sun, knitting the day away, eating out, shopping and taking pictures.
 Doesn’t that sound like vacation?
-It was kind of funny to watch people stroll by and look at all of us knitting and see the looks on their faces and overhear the funny things they would say.
+It was kind of funny to watch people stroll by and look at all of us knitting, seeing the looks on their faces and overhear the funny things they would say.
 So many people, would say, “are you all here every Saturday?”
 You have to walk through the piazza to get from the Famers Market down to town, so there was a constant flow of passersby’s.

-I love knitting, and knitters!
+I love knitting, and I love knitters!
 We all think about the same things, and talk about the same things.
 If you are knitting, and are with knitters, it doesn’t matter where you are sitting, or if you know the person next to you — you’ll have a grand time*

 It’s funny how things comes together!
 I always say every project has a story.
 This one goes way back to a breast cancer project I was part of many years ago.
 Me and about 29 internet friends once knit about 300 scarves (all pink) for a breast cancer/month of October project.
 I, of course, got a wee bit carried away and was buying pink yarn left and right….my motto was think pink.
 I was actually buying all kinds of yarn — that went into the ‘stash’.
 What a concept.